 About Fire Gourd:

 A handcrafted traditional gourd for drinking Yerba Mate, featuring swirling patterns made by heat infusing the body of the gourd.
-Although Mate Gourds have a long history in South American countries of Paraguay, Argentina, Brazil and Uruguay, their use in Asia is very limited to only Yerba aficionados.
+Although the Mate Gourd has a long history in South American countries of Paraguay, Argentina, Brazil and Uruguay, their use in Asia is very limited to only Yerba aficionados.
 We started a small project a few years ago to make Mate Gourds in Northern India using mango wood, which produces a durable and high-quality gourd.
 Our intent is to spread the art of tea and help foster cross-pollination of tea cultures.

 Learn about curing and maintaining your mate gourd here.